 This course explores major ethical issues facing the business community today, such as job security, privacy, health care, whistle blowing, environmental, employee rights, businesses' social responsibility, affirmative action programs and the political responsibility of multinationals.
 The emphasis of this course will be on teaching students to use critical thinking to arrive at informed moral judgments.
-It is recommended that students taking this course have already completed PHIL 191.
-Prerequisite(s): Placement test score or successful completion of required developmental English courses with a grade of "C" or higher.

-PHIL 290

-Biomedical Ethics 3 cr.
+PHIL 290 Biomedical Ethics 3 cr.